Zeff020/BTR/README.md

 # BTR
-Organisational stuff for the Bachelor Thesis Research.
+Stuff for the Bachelor Thesis Research.

-Will mostly be used for a Kanban board
+Will mostly be used for a Kanban board and LaTex